 - Weigh the cost of the trip with the cost of insurance.
 For instance, if you just bought a $99 ticket for a quick weekend getaway to Martha’s Vinyard — is it worth it?
 Food for thought.

 There are also additional services and benefits that you can get from having travel insurance.
 They can offer passport services in case you lose yours.
 They may also serve as interpreters if an issue arises while you are abroad, and you can’t speak the language.
 Travel insurance companies have a global network where they have partners that they can reach out to assist you while you are traveling.

 If you’re looking to maximize your fun and minimize your risk, travel insurance might be just the right option for you.
 Take your time, ask tons of questions, and find what works best for you and your family.
 If you would like more details about this topic, I recorded a live video the other day on why you need travel insurance.
 Check out the video.

 Have questions about insurance – or any other travel-related topic?
 Start planning your next trip now.
 I can help you by making sure your travel plans go smoothly.
 For some inspiration check out Travel Restrictions Won’t Last Always – Where Are You Dreaming Of Going?

-I’d love chat with you over the phone and get to know you and your travel plans better.
-To get in touch, just click the link to schedule a 15 minute, over the phone Courtesy Discovery Call with me today.
+I’d love to chat with you over the phone and get to know you and your travel plans better.
+To get in touch, just click the link to schedule a 15-minute, video Courtesy Dream Getaway Design Consult with me today.